Before you send your board layout to PCB manufacturing, you should always check your board for errors.

 Always make sure your board layout and schematic stay consistent, before you send it to PCB manufacturing.
 This means that their set of parts/elements and nets/signals must be equivalent.
 This consistency check is done by your PCB software.

-Visually check your gerber files
+Visually check your Gerber files

-Then use a free online gerber viewer to check your board visually for any mistakes.
+Then use a free online Gerber viewer to check your board visually for any mistakes.
 If everything looks ok, you are ready to send your board to production.

-Learn PCB Design
+How To Learn PCB Design